View resource detail

 Ethical approval is not needed unless the public co-applicant is likely to come into direct contact with study participants, as for any research staff on the project.
 In these instances, information about the public co-applicant should be included as part of the study’s application for ethical approval, including a role description that clearly states what duties the public co-applicant will undertake.

-See Health Research Authority’s Top tips for public involvement in your research application for more information on ethics.
+See Health Research Authority’s top tips for public involvement in your research application for more information on ethics.

 Does having a public co-applicant mean this is co-produced research?